exercism/docs/anatomy/track-tooling/analyzers/interface.md

-**NOTE: The approval and comments keys in this spec are currently under review.**

----

 # The Analyzer Interface

 All interactions with the Exercism website are handled automatically.
 Analyzers have the single responsibility of taking a solution and returning a status and any messages.